-An indirect impact of the SSRP or other school improvement programmes that might be investigated in the future concerns student use and cost of private tuition.
-As indicated earlier, 14 the evaluation of the Udbhav programme showed that the highest scoring students received private tuition.
+An indirect impact of the Secondary School Readiness Programme or other school improvement programmes that might be investigated in the future concerns student use and cost of private tuition.
+As indicated earlier12, the evaluation of the Udbhav programme showed that the highest scoring students received private tuition.
 The use of private tuition could possibly decline in response to improvements to the quality of secondary schooling.

-In Hardoi, the post-intervention household survey indicated that a large majority of students interviewed (26 out of 29) used private tuition for (in priority order) English, Maths and Science, reflecting the shortage of teachers in these subjects.
-All students accessed private tuition six days a week, paying around Rs50-300 per subject per month.
-Students whose families could not meet the cost of tuition all year round reported taking private tuition for three months prior to the Board examinations.
+In Hardoi, the post-intervention household survey indicated that a large majority of students interviewed (26 out of 29) used private tuition for (in priority order) English, maths and science, reflecting the shortage of teachers in these subjects.
+All students accessed private tuition 6 days a week, paying around Rs.
+150-300 per subject per month.
+Students whose families could not meet the cost of tuition all round the year reported taking private tuition for 3 months prior to the Board examinations.